SoftUni-Internal/interactive-content/EN/12-Exam-tests/02-Problem.md

 # The Controller Class

-The business logic of the program should be concentrated around several **commands**.
+The business logic should be concentrated around several **commands**.

 You are given interfaces, which you have to implement in the correct classes.